Felipe-Bravo/VirtualForests-IO2/mixtures-size.md

 ### 4. Define the mixture degree for the area surrounding each target tree
 ### 5. Fit a model to check if mixture degree impact on tree sizes
 ---------------------
+The objective of this lab is to insight on the impact on tree admixture on tree size in evergreen subtropical forests in Vietnam.
+Database from northern Vietnam has been provided by FIPI and the script was originally developed by Irene Ruano from University of Valladolid.

 ### Preparatory actions
 The first step is to define a working directory for your work.
 Normally, I have a folder in the root directory where I create inside a subfolder for each project.